-Our earlier released early segment hybrid GHB-538 becomes susceptible to the DM disease, of which otherwise is a very popular and good hybrid.
-It is recommended for pearl millet growing A1 zone of India and moreover it is also recommended for kharif, summer and semi rabi cultivation in Gujarat.
-This hybrid is good for its consumer preferred yellow grain colour.
-Looking to these requirements, Junagadh Agricultural University, Jamnagar (Gujarat) in collaboration with ICRISAT (International Crops Research Institute for the Semi-Arid Tropics), Hyderabad efforts have been taken for the improvement of the GHB-538 through marker assisted backcross breeding due to which an improved version that shows resistant to DM.
+Our earlier released early segment hybrid GHB-538 becomes susceptible to DM disease, a very popular and good hybrid.
+It is recommended for pearl millet growing in the A1 zone of India, and moreover, it is also recommended for Kharif, summer, and semi-rabi cultivation in Gujarat.
+This hybrid is suitable for its consumer-preferred yellow-grain color.
+Looking to these requirements, Junagadh Agricultural University, Jamnagar (Gujarat), in collaboration with ICRISAT (International Crops Research Institute for the Semi-Arid Tropics), Hyderabad efforts have been taken for the improvement of the GHB-538 through marker-assisted backcross breeding due to which an improved version that shows resistant to DM.
 Hence, research will be helpful for the young scientist.
-Introgression of additional downy mildew resistance QTLs has not just enhanced downy mildew resistance but will also impart stability to downy mildew resistance and will significantly enhance the life span of GHB 538 Improved.
+Introgression of additional downy mildew resistance QTLs has not just enhanced downy mildew resistance.
+Still, it will also impart stability to downy mildew resistance and significantly improve the life span of GHB 538.

 2. MATERIALS AND METHODS

-GHB 538 Improved (Maru sona) is an essentially-derived variety (EDV) version of immensely popular pearl millet early segment hybrid GHB-538 released in 2002 and notified in 2003 for A1 zone dry regions (receiving less than 400 mm rainfall annually) of Rajasthan, Gujarat, Haryana and moreover it is also recommended for kharif, summer and semi rabi cultivation in Gujarat.
-The restorer line J-2340 Improved is a MAS improved version of J-2340 developed through molecular breeding by making use of the downy mildew (DM) resistant donor parents each carrying different DMR QTL.
-The donor parent P7-3-P13 contributed LG3 DMR QTL while, the donor parent and 863B-P2-P7 contributed LG1 and LG4 QTLs.
-These two donor parents were crossed to original male recurrent parent J-2340 resulting in two different crosses and populations.
-Each of the two populations was carry-forward using marker-assisted backcrossing (MABC) using foreground selection.
-The improved introgression lines in BC3F5 were crossed resulting in QTL heterozygote.
-This line was selfed for three generations to generate DMR double QTL introgression line carrying three QTLs (one from P7-3-P13 and two from 863B-P2-P7).
+GHB 538 Improved (Maru sona) is an essentially derived variety (EDV) version of the immensely popular pearl millet early segment hybrid GHB-538 released in 2002 and notified in 2003 for A1 zone dry regions (receiving less than 400 mm rainfall annually) of Rajasthan, Gujarat, Haryana.
+It is also recommended for Kharif, summer, and semi-rabi cultivation in Gujarat.
+The restorer line J-2340 Improved is a MAS-improved version of J-2340 developed through molecular breeding by making use of the downy mildew (DM) resistant donor parents, each carrying different DMR QTL.
+The donor parent P7-3-P13 contributed LG3 DMR QTL, while the donor parent and 863B-P2-P7 contributed LG1 and LG4 QTLs.
+These two donor parents were crossed to the original male recurrent parent J-2340, resulting in two different crosses and populations.
+Each of the two populations was carried forward using marker-assisted backcrossing (MABC) and foreground selection.
+The improved introgression lines in BC3F5 were crossed, resulting in a QTL heterozygote.
+This line was selfed for three generations to generate a DMR double QTL introgression line carrying three QTLs (one from P7-3-P13 and two from 863B-P2-P7).
 The final DM resistant version of J-2340 Improved was derived from ((ICMR 11019-P27 × ICMR 11009-P17)-P101)-P1819).
 The resistance alleles pyramided improved hybrid developed by crossing the original seed parent (ICMA 95444) with the improved pollinator parent J-2340.

-The screening against DM of GHB 538 Improved hybrid was carried out under the DM sick plot at different locations of Gujarat and yield trials testing against original GHB-538 was carried out at Jamnagar and other sub stations from 2018 to 2020 during kharif season.
-It is also tested as a testing code MH 2661 in AICRP on pearl millet crop improvement A1 zone trials for yield testing as well as plant pathology trials for screening against DM from 2021 to 2022 during kharif season.
+Screening against DM of the GHB 538 Improved hybrid was carried out under the DM sick plot at different locations of Gujarat, and yield trials testing against the original GHB-538 were carried out at Jamnagar and other substations from 2018 to 2020 during the Kharif season.
+It is also tested as a testing code MH 2661 in AICRP on pearl millet crop improvement A1 zone trials for yield testing and plant pathology trials for screening against DM from 2021 to 2022 during the Kharif season.

 3. RESULTS AND DISCUSSION

-In state trials, GHB 538 Improved shows significant improvement in downy mildew resistance under field conditions along with 3.50% increase in grain yield and 10.80% increase in dry fodder yield over the original GHB-538.
+In state trials, GHB 538 Improved shows significant improvement in downy mildew resistance under field conditions, along with a 3.50% increase in grain yield and a 10.80% increase in dry fodder yield over the original GHB-538.
 The average grain yield of GHB 538 Improved was 2589 kg ha-1 over 2502 kg ha-1 of GHB-538, while the average dry fodder yield of GHB 538 Improved was 6320 kg ha-1 over 5703 kg ha-1 of GHB-538 (Table 1).